 Initial set-up fee: $25

-Payment terms: Up to 5 monthly payments per semester (depending on your individual plan), payable on either the 5th or the 20th of the month (your choice)
+Payment terms: This could vary depending on your individual plan.
+Payments are drafted on either the 5th or the 20th of the month (your choice).

 Interest rate: No interest charged